magento/devdocs/guides/v2.3/graphql/reference/quote.md

 You can set the billing and shipping addresses on a cart.

 ### Set the billing address on cart attributes
-The `SetBillingAddressOnCart` object can contain the following attributes:
+The `setBillingAddressOnCart` object can contain the following attributes:

 Attribute |  Data Type | Description
 --- | --- | ---